 In order to be eligible for federal financial aid, students must be enrolled and making progress in a graduate degree seeking program.
-There are 3 criteria for meeting Satisfactory Academic Progress (SAP) - cumulative Grade Point Average (GPA), completion rate and maximum time frame.
+There are 3 criteria for meeting Satisfactory Academic Progress (SAP) - cumulative Grade Point Average (GPA), pace of progression/completion, completion rate and maximum time frame.
 JSU reserves the right to monitor satisfactory academic progress periodically throughout the calendar year.